Available in VPC

 ...

-You can specify parameters related to running and arranging PyTorchJob in spec.runPolicy.
-If you do not specify parameters, the default values apply.
-The parameters you can specify under spec.runPolicy are as follows (see Kubeflow Trainer API Reference v1.9):
+spec.runPolicy lets you specify parameters related to PyTorchJob execution and cleanup.
+If not specified, the default values are used.
+The parameters you can specify under spec.runPolicy include the following: (Reference: Kubeflow Trainer API Reference v1.9)

-ttlSecondsAfterFinished- Decides how many seconds later the Job should be deleted after it is complete.activeDeadlineSeconds- Maximum running time of the Job.
-Once the specified time expires, it is marked as failed.
-If it is not set, there is no limit on the running time of the Job.backoffLimit- Maximum number of retries when the Job is failed.
+ttlSecondsAfterFinished- Determines how many seconds after Job completion the Job is deleted.activeDeadlineSeconds- Specifies the maximum execution time for the Job.
+After the specified time passes, the Job is marked as failed.
+If not set, there is no limit on the Job execution time.backoffLimit- Specifies the maximum number of retries when the Job fails.

 ...